klenkiew/SimpleDrive/README.md

 This application runs on Linux and utilizes Docker containers for building and deployment.
 It requires Docker and Docker Compose installed.
-It can be run without Docker as well, but it requires installing a few tools (notably Redis & Postgres) so using Docker is the preferred way.
+It can be run without Docker as well, but it requires installing a few tools (notably Redis & SQL Server) so using Docker is the preferred way.

 Full build & deploy from scratch script for Arch-based distros:
 ```shell